 This is why people feel like they need to do those unhealthy habits.
 It is because your body is used to it.
 That doesn’t mean it is essential for you, or good for you.
 The body and mind wants what it is used to.
 The withdrawals aren’t fun, which is why people stick to unhealthy habits, but if you learn to push through them, it gets easier.

 Once your mind and body is used to something it will seek those things.
-If it is a good habit, than it benefits you.
-If it is a bad habit, than it can be quite damaging.
+If it is a good habit, then it benefits you.
+If it is a bad habit, then it can be quite damaging.
 It can be quite difficult leaving behind bad habits.
 I know, I struggled as well to build healthy habits, rather than bad ones.

 I have to say some of my healthy habits were not enjoyable at first, and hard to maintain.
 Drinking water more, and reducing sugar drinks was tough, but after awhile.
 I no longer craved sugar drinks as much, and I now enjoy drinking water.
 Your body gets used to consistent habits.
 This goes for the other healthy habits I maintained as well.
 The habit becomes easier to do, and becomes part of your routine.The start is always the toughest, which is why most give up.